roshiajin-kunai/sakkamade.github.io/_posts/witches/2021-02-24-witches-intro.md

 Upon elapsing three of a years, no one were to bring a subject in her regard any more.
-The subject was seldom brought up, "Aha, there was such a genius, eh;" "She was a  terrific witch;" and "I miss her;" nevertheless she grew a person of the bygone.
+The subject was seldom brought, "Aha, there was such a genius, eh;" "She was a  terrific witch;" and "I miss her;" nevertheless she grew a person of the bygone.

 However, I was different.